 Friedman states: "Art, for me, is a context to slow the viewer's experience from their everyday life in order to think about things they haven't thought about.
 Or to think in a new way."

 Towering nearly thirty-three feet high, ‘Looking Up' is the largest work of art by the artist to date.
 Cast in highly polished stainless steel, the playful stance captures that familiar moment of looking up in admiration of a flying bird, a passing plane, or an iconic skyscraper.
-In 2016 the work was installed on Park Lane, New York and it is currently on view at Lake Shore Drive, Chicago, USA.
+In 2016 the work was installed on Park Lane, New York and was then on view at Lake Shore Drive, Chicago, USA.
 A previous edition in the series is in the collection of the The Contemporary Austin, Texas.
 In 2014, the Tel Aviv Museum of Art in Israel installed Friedman's major work ‘Up in the Air' as part of a series of site-specific installations at the Lightfall.

 Friedman had an important mid-career exhibition in 2000 entitled ‘Tom Friedman: The Epic in the Everyday' at the South-Eastern Centre for Contemporary Art, Winston-Salem, North Carolina, USA.
 This exhibition toured to the Museum of Contemporary Art, Chicago, Yerba Buena Center for the Arts, San Francisco, Aspen Art Museum, Aspen, and The New Museum of Contemporary Art, New York.
 A monograph on the artist was published by Phaidon in 2001.